nalej/docs/applications/applications-1.md

 ### Web Interface

 We can see the status of an instance directly in the **Instances** tab, in the colored button in the **Status** column of the list.
-We can also click on the instance to see all the information related to that specific instance or click in the options buttons "more info".
+We can also click on an instance to see all the information related to it, or click in the options buttons "more info".
 This takes us to a new view:

 ![Instance view with graph](../.gitbook/assets/pingsource223.png)